SkylineCommunications/dataminer-docs/connector-help/connector_help/CEFD HTO SNMP.md

 This page contains the following tables:

-- The **Remote Site List table**, whichcontains information on the device communication with the associated remote sites (e.g. Remote Site IP Address, currently assigned MODCOD, last Es/No, etc.).
+- The **Remote Site List table**, which contains information on the device communication with the associated remote sites (e.g. Remote Site IP Address, currently assigned MODCOD, last Es/No, etc.).
 - The **ACM Events log table**.

 ### Config - WAN - BUC